jmoh3/DolloSat/README.md

 ## Usage Instructions

-### Generating 1-dollo phylogenies for a given input matrix using QuickSampler
+### Generating 1-dollo phylogenies for a given input matrix

 Run with: